FIDUCEO/FCDR_MVIRISRF/README.md

 # Getting started

-The [FCDR_MVIRISRF](https://github.com/FIDUCEO/FCDR_MVIRISRF) dataset is supplementary to the FIDUCEO MVIRI VIS Fundamental Climate Data Record.
+The [FCDR_MVIRISRF](https://github.com/FIDUCEO/FCDR_MVIRISRF) dataset is a supplement to the FIDUCEO MVIRI VIS Fundamental Climate Data Record.
 It includes several folders, which contain spectral response data for different purposes.

 | Folder | Description |
 |--------|-------------|